Who can bring in a cat for spay/neuter on a Fix-it Day?

-When your registration is received, you will get an email confirmation.
+When your online registration is received, you will get an email confirmation.
 If we get a paper registration, we will call you and let you know we have it.
-We will also call before the surgery day as a reminder.
+We will also email or call before the surgery day as a reminder.

 Can I bring in more than two cats?

 No. The fix-it days are limited to two cats/household unless we don't fill up a fix-it day.
 Then we may be able to offer the slots to those who have more than two cats.

 I registered and paid but the day is full.
 What now?

 Can I roll my registration into the next time if I miss my day?

 Yes.
 Fix-it days are held monthly.
 If the day is full or you can't make it and tell us prior to the day, we can put your cat on the list for the next fix-it day.

 Do I need a carrier to bring in my cat?

 Yes.
 You need to bring in your cat in a humane trap or a carrier.
 This is for your cat's safety, your safety, the clinic staff's safety, and volunteers' safety.
 Your cat will spend most of her/his day in the trap or carrier so it should be clean for health reasons.
 One cat per carrier or trap is ideal.

 Can I bring my cat to the clinic the day before the surgery?
 I work at 8 am and can't drop off my cat then.